This section reports on aspects of the Family Court of Australia's corporate governance arrangements.

 Richard Foster PSM FAIM

 The Chief Executive Officer is appointed to assist the Chief Justice to administer the Court.
 The Chief Executive Officer's powers are broad (s 38D Family Law Act 1975), although subject to directions from the Chief Justice (s 38D(3)).
-The Chief Executive Officer holds the responsibilities and powers of an agency head under Commonwealth financial management and public service legislation, but is appointed under similar terms as judicial officers.
+The Chief Executive Officer holds the responsibilities and powers of an entity head under Commonwealth financial management and public service legislation, but is appointed under similar terms as judicial officers.
 The Chief Executive Officer is supported by the staff of the National Support Office.
-Richard Foster was appointed Chief Executive Officer in May 2000.
+Richard Foster was appointed Chief Executive Officer in May 2000 and retires on 30 June 2016.

 The Principal Registrar provides high level legal and procedural advice to support the judicial functioning of the Family Court.
 As a senior lawyer, she discharges the statutory duties assigned to that position by the Family Law Act 1975, works closely with the Chief Justice and judges in administering the Act and related legislation, and identifies areas in need of reform.
 The Principal Registrar presides in court and holds the delegated power to make orders in interim parenting cases, maintenance cases and some enforcement of financial obligations.
 The Principal Registrar also oversees the performance of, and provides direction to, the Court's registrars.
-Angela Filippello was appointed Principal Registrar in July 1999.
+Angela Filippello was appointed Principal Registrar in July 1999 and retires on 30 June 2016.

 Principal, Child Dispute Services